-- 14. We will not tolerate any attempt on the part of any worker, councillor, council contractor or supplier to apply any sanction or detriment to anybody who has reported to the Council any serious and genuine concern that they may have about apparent wrongdoing. - 15.
-We will treat such conduct by an employee of the Council as a serious disciplinary matter, and any such conduct by a Councillor is liable to be reported as a breach of the Members Code of Conduct. - 16.
-Where any such conduct is undertaken by any contractor or supplier of the Council we will regard that as a serious breach of contract. - 17.
+apparent wrongdoing.15.
+We will treat such conduct by an employee of the Council as a serious disciplinary matter, and any such conduct by a Councillor is liable to be reported as a breach of reported to the Council any serious and genuine concern that they may have about the Members Code of Conduct.

+- 16. Where any such conduct is undertaken by any contractor or supplier of the Council we will regard that as a serious breach of contract. - 17.
 Any such behaviour by any recipient of a Council service will be regarded as a breach of the condition under which that service is provided.